 Unfortunately, there’s no perfect answer.
 Currently, sheet music producers have made few inroads to digital sheet music production.
 Published digital sheet music is often reductions of pop songs, some musical theater and modern church music.
 There’s a smattering of classical music, but it’s hardly comprehensive.
 Some Chopin here, some Mozart there.
 The classical vocal music available is the most popular stuff but no full scores or song collections that I’ve found.
 1

-More troublesome, there’s no standard file for transmission.
+More troublesome, there’s no standard file for digital sheet music transmission.
 One application can open its own files but no other application can.
 It’s similar to the e-reader market in which each commercial file type is proprietary.

 The most compatible file type is PDF, but PDF can’t change the way it flows from page to page.
 The reader program also can’t interpret the notes as notes since it’s often just a photo.